I’ve seen too many people lose critical software because they didn’t take storage seriously.

 The solution?
 Verification through hashing and regular audits.

-Here’s what you get from this approach.
-You’ll know immediately if someone touched your files.
-You’ll catch corruption before it matters.
-And you’ll sleep better knowing your backups actually work when you need them.
+Here’s what you get from this approach: you’ll know right away if someone touched your files.
+Catch corruption before it becomes a problem.
+And you’ll actually sleep at night knowing your backups work when it counts.

 A cryptographic hash is like a fingerprint for your file.
 Change one byte and the entire fingerprint changes.